 - Height acclimatization:

-Altitude sickness ensures that many people (around 40%) do not reach the summit of Kilimanjaro.
-A shame, because with 4 weeks of sleeping in one altitude tent you are fully acclimatized and the risk of altitude sickness is significantly smaller.
-Altitude Dream still has a 96% success score for the Kilimanjaro.
+Altitude sickness prevents many people (about 40%) from reaching the summit of Kilimanjaro.
+A shame, because after 4 weeks of sleeping in a high altitude tent, you are fully acclimatized and the chance of getting altitude sickness is significantly smaller.
+Altitude Dream still has a 96% success score for Kilimanjaro.

 2. It's all in the mind

 Don't underestimate your mental powers.
 More than half of the performances are realized with the head.
 Anyone who clearly sets the goal in advance of wanting to reach the top will also achieve it.
 Remember: Every healthy person is able to reach the top.
 So keep in mind that you will make it to the top and focus on this.
 You will never forget the moment that you are also on top.

 3. Dance like a cameleon

 Local sherpas will often tell you during the hike: Pole, pole, means 'take it easy' in Swahili.
 In other words, dance like a cameleon.
 Go up very slowly, giving yourself the chance to get used to the altitude.
 The pace set by the local guides is therefore ideal.

 4. Drink plenty of water

 Drink at least 3 liters of water per day.
 A camel bag is recommended, because it makes it easier and more regular to drink a sip of water without having to open your backpack every time.